 The McLennan County Behavioral Health Leadership Team (BHLT) is comprised of leadership from the local mental health authority, healthcare providers, local government, and philanthropic foundations committed to aligning their resources to address mental health and substance abuse issues in our community.
 The BHLT works to implement recommendations of subcommittees of mental health practitioners.

 The Women’s Health Working Group is a dedicated group of health education specialists, social services, healthcare providers, and community volunteers who are working to increase the number of women who receive annual preventative care, reduce teen pregnancy, and reduce disparities in health outcomes of women of different races.

 The Heart of Texas P-20 Council is made up of regional public and private school representatives, higher education representatives, and social service providers whose purpose is to increase access and align educational and support systems to increase the number of students who are completing a college degree or workforce certificate.
-To learn more visit their website.

 Live Well Waco is a robust group of social service and health education providers who have been working together for over five years on projects aimed at reducing adult and childhood obesity through promoting healthy eating and active living.

 The Mentor Waco Coalition is a partnership of local organizations that offer mentoring programs.
 The coalition works to promote awareness of mentoring in the community, recruit mentors, provide high-quality training for those serving as mentors, and share data and best practices.